input-output-hk/peras-design/docs/reports/tech-report-1.md

 # Simulations

-In order to test the language-neutrality of the testing framework for Peras, we developed both a Haskell-based and a Rust-based simulation of the Peras and Praos protocols.
+In order to test the language-neutrality of the testing framework for Peras, we developed both Haskell-based and Rust-based simulations of the Peras and Praos protocols.

 ## Haskell-based simulation